zsparal/api-documentation/source/reference/v1/methods-api/list-methods.rst

        .. type:: array

-     - An array of payment method objects as described in :ref:`Get payment method <v1/methods-get>`.
+     - An array of payment method objects as described in :doc:`Get payment method </reference/v1/methods-api/get-method>`.

    * - | ``links``